madwire-media/sails-generate-forestay/README.md

 - `model.attributes[key].meta.forestay.position` field position in index and form
 - `model.attributes[key].meta.forestay.populate === true` for models and controllers, populate result in `forestay.records` object
 - Are you sure? on delete
+- bug: in index, given a record's property value (like category: 7), if that model does not exist, it crashes the app.
+- text type doesn't exist anymore
+- `beforeCreate` shouldn't be a method of `forestay.index` but rather `fotestay`

 [![NPM](https://nodei.co/npm/sails-generate-forestay.png?downloads=true)](http://npmjs.com/package/sails-generate-forestay)